poppingtonic/rawthought/posts/2006-10-26-googradient/googradient.md

 everyone (e.g. massages), there are others that should be easy (e.g. servers).
 Unfortunately for them, Google’s mindset is so obviously set that this will never happen.
-Even a company as woeful as Amazon is already kicking their but in this space, giving away storage space and computer power, with more in the works.
+Even a company as woeful as Amazon is already kicking their butt in this space, giving away storage space and computer power, with more in the works.

 But let’s imagine you had the resources to do this right, what would you